TissueMAPS/TissueMAPS/docs/installation.rst

 Startup
 -------

-Now that we have (hopefully) are parts installed and configured, the servers can be started.
+Now that we have are parts installed and configured, the servers can be started.

 Production mode
 ^^^^^^^^^^^^^^^

-For production, web server (`NGINX`) and application server (`uWSGI`) need to be started:
+For production the web server (`NGINX`) and application server (`uWSGI`) need to be started:

 On Ubuntu::